 Officials in various Ugandan authorities denied in response to journalists' requests that they allowed the company to grow medical cannabis in one way or another - but the company insisted that everything was done by law and permit.

-Following the denials of the company, representatives of the Cannabis Magazine held a meeting with the Ugandan Minister of Agriculture, who also He insisted Because he does not know of any approval given to any company, local or Israeli, to grow cannabis of any kind in the country.
+Following the denials of the company, representatives of the Cannabis Magazine held a meeting with the Ugandan Minister of Agriculture, also He insisted Because he does not know of any approval given to any company, local or Israeli, to grow cannabis of any kind in the country.

 In the photos, the directors of the Israeli company were presented together with ostensibly Ugandan workers along with a few dozen small cannabis plants that, according to the announcement, will enter the greenhouses and become cannabis products that will be marketed later on.

-Following this announcement, we again contacted the authorities in Uganda to try to understand how there is only one company operating an operation to grow Cannabis in Uganda and how the local government has never carried out a regulatory process required under the UN Convention on Narcotic Drugs.
+Following this announcement, we again contacted the authorities in Uganda to try to understand how there is only one company operating an operation to grow Cannabis in Uganda and how the local government has never carried out a regulatory process required by the UN Convention on Narcotic Drugs.

 The appeal was made this time to Uganda's Health Ministry.
 Although the Minister of Agriculture has already claimed in a meeting with us that the Ugandan government has not allowed the increase of medical cannabis in the country, but according to the UN drug convention, the body responsible for the cannabis issue is the Ministry of Health and not the Ministry of Agriculture.